purbayankar/HetConv3DNet/README.md

 # HetConv3DNet
-Official PyTorch implementation of Lightweight Heterogeneous Kernel Convolution forHyperspectral Image Classification with Noisy Labels
+Official PyTorch implementation of Lightweight Heterogeneous Kernel Convolution forHyperspectral Image Classification with Noisy Labels.<br />
+The code will be released soon.